reactjs/react.dev/content/docs/reference-test-renderer.md

 testInstance.findByProps(props)
 ```

-Find the only descendant test instance with the provided `props`.
+Find a single descendant test instance with the provided `props`.
 If there is not exactly one test instance with the provided `props`, it will throw an error.

 ### `testInstance.findAll()`